UXSoc/UX-glitch/README.md

 ### Cons

 - Only supports Node.js.
-- Glitch has resource [restrictions](https://glitch.com/help/restrictions/) in place, although they are hard to hit or can be circumvented.
+- Glitch has some resource [restrictions](https://glitch.com/help/restrictions/) in place, although they are hard to hit or can be circumvented.
 - Glitch API is unfortunately not dependable, use at your own risk.

 ## How To Use

 For basic usage, run `npm i`, then `npm start` to get a basic web server.

-If you're ready to get started check out this [tutorial to setup](https://github.com/UXSoc/UX-glitch/blob/master/Documentation/SETUP.md).
+If you're ready to get started with your own project check out this [tutorial to setup with Glitch](https://github.com/UXSoc/UX-glitch/blob/master/Documentation/SETUP.md).

-If you want know what else you can do check out [extras](https://github.com/UXSoc/UX-glitch/blob/master/Documentation/EXTRAS.md) to customize your workflow.
+If you want know what else you can do check out [useful extras](https://github.com/UXSoc/UX-glitch/blob/master/Documentation/EXTRAS.md) to customize your workflow.

 If you're concerned about [security implications](https://github.com/UXSoc/UX-glitch/blob/master/Documentation/SECURITY_WARNING.md).

 ## About
-Made by Jonathan Burns, enjoy 🐟🐟
+Made by Jonathan Burns, enjoy the 🐟🐟

-Feel free to open a Pull request.
+Feel free to open a Pull request ⬆️.